1095 Forms FAQs

 The 1095-C is comprised of three parts:

-- Part III: Information about the employer self-funded health coverage (Viva Access and Blue Cross/Blue Shield 2015 enrolled members only), including names, and Social Security numbers of the employee and his or her covered dependents.
-Please note that Viva UAB members will not see information in Part III.
-See form 1095-B question below.
+- Part III: Information about the employer health coverage, including names and Social Security numbers of the employee and his or her covered dependents

 Q: Why did I receive this form?